-Lisbon has a surprising amount to offer visitors historical monuments, great nightlife, wonderful beaches and interesting day trips.
-Year round Lisbon offers a range of good value hotels/hostels and it is possible to eat very cheap.
+Lisbon has a surprising amount to offer visitors: historical monuments, great nightlife, wonderful beaches and interesting day trips.
+Year-round Lisbon offers a range of good value hotels/hostels and it is possible to eat cheaply.
 Overall Lisbon is a good destination for budget travellers and probably the best location if you wish to visit during the summer.

-Porto is rapidly becoming a popular tourist destination, in part due to the number of low cost airlines flying into Porto.
+Porto is rapidly becoming a popular tourist destination, in part due to the number of low-cost airlines flying into Porto.
 Porto is either unknown or under rated as a holiday destination but Porto is a good budget destination for a holiday with beaches, sights and enjoyable day trips.
-Lisbon is regarded as having the better beaches, weather and sights but Porto does make for a good budget destination for the more intrepid visitor.
-Click here for a 3 day guide to Porto.

 Braga a popular day trip from Porto

 The following section details our hints and tips for a budget holiday to Portugal:

 Never hire a rental car, even if it seems like a bargain price.
 Portugal has excellent and inexpensive public transport around the main tourist areas.
 There is a regional railway that extends the length of the Algarve and Lisbon/Porto’s metro and railways serve all the interesting locations.

 For all car rentals in Portugal there is always additional “option” insurance to cover the €6,000 excess, this hidden fee works out at €15 per day.

 For meals always eat where the locals do.
 Some of the best value eating establishments are often found in the food courts of the large shopping centres.
 Along with the obligatory fast food chains, are great value restaurants that serve traditional Portuguese dishes often for less than €7.50 for a full meal.